Misha Malyshev: Career

 Malyshev began his career in 1998 at Bell Laboratories conducting research until 2000.
 He spent the next three years as a consultant with McKinsey & Company.
 In 2003, he joined Citadel Investment Group and developed a quantitative trading business within the Quantitative Analytics group.
 He was appointed to the position of Managing Director and Global Head of High Frequency Trading; under his direction, the group made $1 billion in 2008.
 He resigned in 2009 and started his own firm.
 The move prompted Citadel to file a lawsuit in which Malyshev was required to pay a fine.

 Malyshev founded Teza Group and its affiliate Teza Technologies in 2009.
-He serves as CEO of the firm.
+He is CEO of the firm.
 He would later establish Teza Capital Management LLC, a registered investment advisor.

-Malyshev has also served as a contributing author to Smart Business Chicago.
+Malyshev has also been a contributing author to Smart Business Chicago.

 Philanthropy

-Misha Malyshev is a donor and sponsor for the Adler Planetarium.
-He serves on the board of directors of After-School All-Stars and is on the advisory board of After School Matters.
+Malyshev is a donor and sponsor for the Adler Planetarium.
+He is on the board of directors of After-School All-Stars and is on the advisory board of After School Matters.
 He is a member of the global leadership council for buildOn, where he has contributed money to fund the building of schools in developing countries.